 Reading Time: 4 minutes

 An AA sponsor is a more experienced member of Alcoholics Anonymous (AA) who provides guidance and support to a newcomer.
-They share their recovery experiences, help navigate the 12-Step program, and offer accountability and encouragement.
-A sponsor acts as a mentor, offering wisdom and support as the newcomer works towards long-term sobriety.
+They share their recovery experiences, help you navigate the 12-Step program, and offer accountability and encouragement.
+A sponsor acts as a mentor, offering wisdom and support as the newcomer works toward long-term sobriety.

 What Is an AA Sponsor?

-And while anyone in the Rooms has the support of the whole 12 step community, the support you get from your sponsor is different.
+While anyone in the Rooms has the support of the whole 12 step community, the support you get from your sponsor is different.
 It’s one-on-one and gives you a specific person to turn to when you have questions or struggles.

 What Does an AA Sponsor Do?